bgmcmullen/todo-app/README.md

 ## Overview
 This app allows the user to create a list of tasks and mark them as complete.
+Users must login and will have permissions based on their role.

 ## Getting Started
 Enter the name of job and the person it is assigned to.
 You may also toggle whether completed jobs are shown and the number of jobs per page.